fserb/canvas2D/spec/display-list-object.md

 ctx.drawDisplayList(dlo);
 ```

-Drawing a DLO applies the commands in the DLO on top of existing elements already drawn to the context.
-In other words, it appends the commands in the DLO into the internal command list of the context.
+Drawing a DLO applies the commands in the DLO immediately to the Canvas raster backing memory (and display if on screen).
+Drawing a DLO to a `2dRetained` context also appends the commands in the DLO to the internal command list of the context.

 > _**Why**: The append behavior of `drawDisplayList` aids in incremental adoption: applications can draw some parts of their scene with unmodified code that calls `ctx.draw*()` methods directly, while updated code draws other parts of the scene into a DLO which is then appended to the same context.
 The application can be updated over time to draw more of the scene into the DLO and issue fewer draw commands to the context._

-A Canvas context of type `2dRetained` can be entirely _updated_ so that it matches a given DLO:
+A Canvas context of type `2dRetained` can be entirely _updated_ to match a given DLO:

 ```js
 ctx.updateDisplayList(dlo);
 console.assert(ctx.getDisplayList().equals(dlo));
 ```

+Updating a `2dRetained` canvas context with a DLO immediately clears and applies the commands in the DLO to the Canvas raster backing memory (and display if on screen).
+Updating a context with a DLO also replaces the context's internal command list with the command list of the DLO.

+> _**Why**: The replacement behavior of `updateDisplayList` allows applications that do all drawing for a given context into a DLO to get maximum performance by presenting the desired DLO in its entirety to the implementation.
+The implementation can then efficiently determine and apply the needed updates to the context._

+### Cross-context DLO

 Drawing a DLO into the same originating Canvas context has performance proportional to the change between the contexts existing internal display list and the provided DLO.
 Drawing a DLO into a different Canvas context has performance proportional to the size of the DLO overall: